Causality theory of spacetimes with continuous Lorentzian metrics revisited: The -relation

 There exist two different definitions for the notion of \emph{timelike curve}, and thus two different notions of \emph{chronological relation}.
 For $\Cdiff^2$-metrics the two notions are equivalent \cite[Cor.\ 2.4.11]{Chr}, but not for $\Cdiff^0$-metrics \cite{GKSS}.
 One is based on the class $\Lip$ of locally Lipschitz curves, and the other one on the class $\Cpw$ of piecewise continuously differentiable curves:

 Recall that an $\Lip$-curve is differentiable almost everywhere by Rademacher's theorem.
 In the second case, when $\gamma$ is $\Cpw$, the condition $g(\dot{\gamma},\dot{\gamma}) < 0$ is meant to hold for both one-sided derivatives (which may differ from each other at break points).
-It was established by Grant et al. that $\ICpw$ is open, but not necessarily $\ILip$ \cite{GKSS}.
+It was established by Grant et al. that $\ICpw$ is open, but $\ILip$ is not necessarily open \cite{GKSS}.
 The standard \emph{$g$-causal relation} is defined as

 where we say that $\gamma$ is a \emph{$g$-causal curve}.
 We can analogously define the past relations $I^-$, $\check{I}^-$ and $J^-$ by requiring $g(\dot{\gamma},X) > 0$, but since they are simply given by reversing the factors, there is no need to treat them separately.
 Therefore we also shall not specify every time that our timelike and causal curves are always future-directed.
 We do, however, sometimes use the notations $q \in J^+(p)$, and $p \in J^-(q)$, both meaning the same, namely $(p,q) \in J^+$.
+As mentioned in the introduction, Sorkin and Woolgar suggested an order-theoretic alternative $\Krel$ to $J^+$.